API

 .then(({html, config}) => console.log(html, config))

-method returns an object containing the compiled HTML and the environment config computed for this template.
+method returns an object containing the compiled HTML and the Environment config that was computed for it.

 Options